aharden/aharden-puppet_ent_agent/README.md

 Version of pe-agent to ensure, by default will use the 'current' package repository on the master. *This will auto-upgrade agents if master is updated.*

-If you specify a version number, it may cause issues with general vs specific version differences (ie 3.2.0 vs 3.2.0.el6.1).
-See the Packages list in the pe_repo
+######Advanced Usage:
+If you specify a version number, it must match the package's versioning.
+E.g., PE agent 3.7.2 package version for Ubuntu is '3.7.2-1ubuntu1'.
+The `repo_version` parameter must be specified if a package version number is used.

 #####For AIX/Solaris/Windows OS families:
 These OS's don't support packages; if managing agent installation on them, set `ensure` to the desired version of the PE agent.

+####`repo_version`

+Only used on Debian/RedHat OS families when a package version number is specified in `ensure`.
+Selects the pe_repo package repository to use; this version must already be present on the pe_repo server.
+This module does not manage pe_repo.

+To use a version of the package repository other than the one linked to 'current', set this parameter to the corresponding Puppet Enterprise release.
+E.g., '3.7.2' for PE 3.7.2 agents.

 ####`master`